 Inside: With a high-energy kid, the wrong bedtime story can fire them up.
-But these 10 bedtime stories for kids actually help your kid slow down for sleep.
+But these 10 bedtime story books actually help your kid slow down for sleep.
 Add them to your collection of the best picture books.

 Nearly every night, my kids fight sleep like sleeping through the night is the most unspeakable torture devised by mankind.